rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetEventResponse.md

 ## Overview

-GetEventResponse handler is invoked when the task specified in the intent has the value "getEventResponse".
-This handler is used to getting event responses after triggering each event.
+The GetEventResponse handler is invoked when the task specified in the intent has the value "getEventResponse".
+This handler is used to get event responses after triggering each event.

-It performs the following actions :
+It performs the following actions:
 1. Parse the input message received to get the event name.
-2. Fetch the response of the triggered event.
+2. Fetches the response of the triggered event.
-3. Save the response/error and perform schema validations.
-More about schema validations here : [validation documentation](../Validations.md).
+3. Saves the response or error and performs schema validations.
+More about schema validations [here.](../Validations.md).
-4. Format the result and send the response back to the IntentReader.
+4. Formats the result and sends the response back to the IntentReader.

 ## Usage
 * This handler is to get event response after triggering each event.
+* Request Format

 ```json
     {
         "action": "search",